 HATTIE YOUNG / SCIENCE PHOTO LIBRARY HATTIE YOUNG / SCIENCE PHOTO LIBRARY

 Ultrasound physiotherapy.
-Female physiotherapist uses ultrasound equipment to treat a female patient.
+Hand of a physiotherapist uses ultrasound equipment to treat a woman patient.
 The patient is suffering from a haematoma (bruise) on the hip.
 The therapist uses a probe to pass high frequency sound (ultrasonic waves) into the muscles of the effected area.
 A clear gel is applied to the skin first to aid contact.
 A haematoma is a localised collection of blood caused by bleeding from a ruptured blood vessel.
-It is thought that the ultrasonic waves relaxes the muscles and this hastens the healing process.
+It is thought that the ultrasonic waves relax the muscles which hastens the healing process.

 Model release not required.
 Property release not required.